 Porsche's use of hybrid technology in its cars is much newer and only the Panamera E-Hybrid pre-dates the 918.
 Although the word "hypercar" is never used by the manufacturer to describe the 918, it is nevertheless a serious rival to LaFerrari and McLaren P1.

-Art photographer Amaury Dubois gives us a personal vision of this Porsche 918 Spyder.
+Art photographer Amaury Soares gives us a personal vision of this Porsche 918 Spyder.
 He deconstructs it and rebuilds it brilliantly, revealing a set of details that could have gone unnoticed were it not for the artist's trained eye.

 This product is no longer in stock